How Seasonal Allergies Affect Your Eyes

 What causes ocular allergies?

 There are a large number of things that can cause ocular allergies.
 Pet dander, dust mites, perfumes, and other irritants can come from sources inside the home throughout the year.
 During the spring and fall seasons plants start to release pollen which is a major source of seasonal allergies.
-Grass pollen is generally worse in the spring, and ragweed in the fall.
-These small particles float in the air and come in contact with our eyes.
-When our immune system overreacts, inflammation occurs which causes the eyes to get watery, itchy, and congested.

 Having Night Vision Problems?
 Here’s A Few Tips.